 Current Postgraduate Research

-Pliny and the senatorial opposition to Domitian (working title)
+Pliny the Younger and the Senatorial Opposition to Domitian

 My thesis is an examination of the various facets of Pliny’s self-construction as a member of the senatorial opposition to Domitian.

 Research interests: Genre studies; epistolography; oratory and rhetoric; reception studies and the ancient world in cinema.

 Supervisors: Assoc Prof Lindsay Watson, Dr Paul Roche

 - “Epistle 7.24: Literary Layers in Pliny the Younger’s Death Notice on Ummidia Quadratilla” in Michelle Borg & Graeme Miles (edd.)
 Approaches to Genre in the Ancient World (Cambridge Scholars Press, 2013).

 - Michelle Borg & Graeme Miles (edd.)
 Approaches to Genre in the Ancient World (Cambridge Scholars Press, 2013).

 Supervisors: Assoc Prof Lindsay Watson, Dr Paul Roche.

 An historical commentary on Demosthenes 8, 'On the Khersonnese'

 Demosthenes 8 is a crucial speech which has long been neglected and rarely given the attention it deserves.
 The speech focuses on Athenian relations with Philip in this crucial northern region and is, moreover, a rhetorical masterpiece.
 Demosthenes seeks to paint Philip as the sole aggressor in the breaking of the Peace of Philokrates, even though the historical narrative is not supportive of this claim.
 My thesis seeks to provide the historical background to the speech and explain the historical significance and veracity of all its aspects.